International Dance Music Awards

 The International Dance Music Awards or IDMAs was an annual awards ceremony held in Miami Beach, Florida, United States as a major part of the Winter Music Conference.
-The awards were held every year from 1985-2020, except for 2017, when the conference was in the process of being purchased by Miami Music Week (the organisers of Ultra Music Festival).
+The awards were held every year from 1985 to 2020, except for 2017, when the conference was in the process of being purchased by Miami Music Week (the organisers of Ultra Music Festival).

 Pre–2016

 Below are external archive links to all recorded awards ceremonies dating from 1998 to 2016: